 About the different resources provided for each week.
-You are expected to access them to learn about the styles studied in this course, about grammar (to look at additional explanations different from the ones in the book), and to have additional practice and test your knowledge.
-The exercises/activities contained in some websites are not required and due but it is crucial to complete them for practice, review and full understanding of how to use the different grammar structures or tenses.
+You are expected to access them to learn about the styles studied in this course, about grammar (to look at additional explanations different from the ones in the book), and to have additional practice/test their knowledge.
+The exercises/activities contained in those websites are not required and due but it is crucial to complete them for practice, review and full understanding of how to use the different grammar structures or tenses.

 About the textbook.
 The textbook for this course is completely in Italian and it is published by a company which is the leading publisher of Italian learning and teaching materials.
 Students will benefit from using it.
 This book does a great job in efficiently explaining grammar and in providing hands on practice.
 Students will be able to also use this textbook to review grammar points studied in the past which are in need to be (re)studied, reviewed or practiced.
 It will be normal and part of the learning process for students to experience difficulty in some cases.
-Thus, students need to familiarize themselves with the structure of this book, and use the dictionary every time they are in doubt of the meaning of a word/sentence while completing the exercises.
-However, very soon students will be accustomed with this engaging approach for reviewing and learning the new grammar covered in this course.
+Thus, students need to familiarize themselves with the structure of this book, and use the dictionary every time they are in doubt of the meaning of a word/sentence.
+However, very soon they will be accustomed with this engaging approach for reviewing and learning the new grammar covered in this course.

 Homework (15%).
-Due assignments will include the completion of grammar exercises contained in the textbook and others specified as due/graded by the professor.
+Due assignments will include the completion of grammar exercises contained in the textbook and others posted and specified as due/graded by the professor.
 Exercises must be completed to practice and reinforce the grammar studied.
 Exercises will not be accepted without corrections and/or late.
-In order to submit the exercises from the textbook, you are required to create a separate Word document and do the following (same instructions will be found on Canvas for each assignment):
+In order to submit the exercises, you are required to create a separate Word document and do the following (same instructions will be found on Canvas for each assignment):

-1. Include precisely the title, number of the exercise, and the textbook page number.
+- 1. Include precisely the title, number of the exercise, and the textbook page number.
 Type your answers.
 It is your responsibility to learn how to type Italian accents when required.
-You do not need to rewrite the entire exercise.

-2. Check your answers with the answer key (found in the last pages of the book).

-3. Show your corrections underlining your mistakes/errors and typing the correct answer in a different color (or highlight the corrections).

-4. Make sure the exercises are in order (numbers and pages) before submitting.
+You do not need to rewrite the entire exercise. - 2.
+Check your answers with the answer key (found in the last pages of the book). - 3.
+Show your corrections underlining your mistakes/errors and typing the correct answer in a different color (or highlight the corrections). - 4.
+Make sure the exercises are in order (numbers and pages) before submitting.

-Exercises not following all of the above (points 1-4) will not be accepted.
+Exercises not following all of the above will not be accepted.

 No late work will be accepted.
-All assignments must be completed by their assigned deadlines.
+In general, all online assignments must be completed by their assigned deadlines.

-Compositions (25%).
-During the semester, you will write five compositions to practice the writing styles and grammar (three collaborative at home, and two in class).
+Compositions (30%).
+During the semester, you will write five compositions to practice the writing styles and grammar.

-For the collaborative ones, you are required to use a Word doc and the following format: double-space, Times New Roman font 12 or 14.
-It is your responsibility to know how to add accent marks when required.
-Please double check the format for accuracy, and proofread before printing.
-Bring to class the hard copy for the professor with all names included.
+You are required to use a Word doc and the following format: double-space, Times New Roman font 12 or 14.
+It is your responsibility to learn how to type Italian accents when required.
+Please double check the format for accuracy and proofread before submitting.

-The use of Google translate (and any other translation/grammar checking program) is strictly prohibited, in class and for assignments.
+The use of Google translate (and any other translation/grammar checking program) is strictly prohibited, in class and for assignments/assessments.

-Your compositions and homework must be entirely your own work.
+Your compositions must be entirely your own work.
 In other words, translating, copying and pasting from internet sources as well as any other form of plagiarism will earn you an E for the entire course.
 You must not contact an Italian speaking relative/friend or others in order to avail of their assistance with your homework as this is cheating.